itsjesseyo/djangoUsps/README.md

 djangoUsps
 ==========

-a Django wrapper pyUspsLib.
+a Django wrapper for pyUspsLib.
 Provides Ajax interface and simple object to connect to USPS.